-Due to the nature of their job, Project Managers will often find themselves speaking and presenting in front of a group of people.
-Because of this, your Midterm and Final projects in this class involve in-class presentations wherein you will present the results of your group projects to your classmates.
-These presentations are designed to give you real-world experience with presenting in front of a group of your peers, and I view them as an opportunity to learn, refine, and hone a skill that will serve you well throughout the rest of your life.
+Your Midterm and Final projects in this class will be presentations wherein you will present the results of your group projects to your me, your instructor.
+These presentations are designed to give you real-world experience with presenting with a group of your peers, and I view them as an opportunity to learn, refine, and hone a skill that will serve you well throughout the rest of your life.
+Presentations will be done virtually through Microsoft Teams and groups will sign up for time slots to present on the weeks that presentations are due.